xgreymx/ef-core-migrations-helper/README.md

-# EF Core Migration Scripts
+# EF Core Migration Helper

 Helper scripts that wrap `dotnet ef` with the correct `--project` and `--startup-project` flags for this solution, so you don't have to remember them.